arunabhsid/microbiome-linkage/README.md

-# Genetic modifiers of microbiome traits in IBD families
+# Linkage analysis identifies novel genetic modifiers of microbiome traits in families with inflammatory bowel disease

 This repository contains analysis code for the study *Linkage analysis identifies novel genetic modifiers of microbiome traits in families with inflammatory bowel disease* (Sharma et al., *Gut Microbes*, 2022).